zzepine/discord-rpc-button/README.md

+I took this from somewhere (I dont remember where) and changed a few things

 # Discord RPC + Buttons

 This is a fork of the [discord/discord-rpc](https://github.com/discord/discord-rpc) repository.
 I just modified a few bits to support buttons with rich presence.